e2nIEE/pandapower/doc/about/units.rst

     - xward
     - storage

-The power flow values for branch elements (e.g. lines & transformers) are always defined as the power flow into the branch element (positive values means power flows into the element, negative power means power flows out of the element).
+The power flow values for branch elements (e.g. lines & transformers) are always defined as the power flow out of the branch element (positive values means power flows out of the element, negative power means power flows into the element).

 **Frequency**